-Here is a number of questions and answers about the proper air pressure for spray texturing.
-The combination will help pretty much anyone who is attempting to spray painting ceilings or walls with texture.
+Here are several questions and answers about the proper air pressure for spray texturing.
+The combination will help pretty much anyone who is attempting to spray paint ceilings or walls with texture.

 Proper pressure for spray texturing apparatus?